demayorconcept/Powerbi-Project/README.md

 13. Calculate the delivery compliance with respect to failed delivery rate and ontime delivery rate.ng

 ## Skills / Concepts demonstrated
+this is a fully-fledge powerbi project.
 The skill demonstrated is as follows:
 - page navigation
 - button
 - filter